kiwix/kiwix-js/TESTS.md

 * You can run `npm run test-e2e` to run in all of Firefox, Chrome, Edge and IE Mode at once, but you will need to ensure all three browsers are installed in standard locations, and the IE Mode test will only work on Windows (Edge for Linux does not include this mode).

+The runners designed for BrowserStack do not work with PRs from forked repositories for security reasons (they cannot have access to the secrets needed to authenticate with
+BrowserStack).
+However, if you are interested in developing local tests, a maintainer can run a parallel PR to your own that will run these tests to ensure that your code does not break them.

 The ZIM archive that is tested is also found in `tests`.
 In the case of `legacy-ray_charles.e2e.spec.js`, this is a legacy split ZIM archive that has XZ compression, so a useful test of that type of ZIM.
 We are looking to expand the tests to run also on a modern small ZIM with ZSTD compression and dynamic content.

 If you wish to develop tests for a new archive, be sure to create a new `e2e.spec.js` file that corresponds to that archive.
 It will be easiest to duplicate the existing legacy ray_charles suite and change the name of your copy.
+Be sure that the filename easily allows developers to identify which ZIM it corresponds to.
 To luanch your new tests, you will need to add them to each browser's runner as an import.
+You will need to load a new instance of the driver (in the respective `*.e2e.spec.js` files) to run your new test suite.
+Tests should run in chronological order of ZIM archives (oldest ZIM archives should be tested first).

 Please note that we are currently using **Selenium** WebDriver, *not* WebDriver.io, which is a different (but related) project with subtly different test syntax.